Air Canada picks 'Rouge' as name of low-cost carrier

 But the airline was profitable in the third quarter, boosted by a foreign exchange gain and higher operating income, as tight cost controls started to pay off.

-The leisure unit, a wholly owned subsidiary formed by combining the new airline with Air Canada's existing vacation package business, will initially use four Rouge planes taken out of Air Canada's mainline fleet.

-Rouge will take over some flights previously operated by Air Canada Vacations, as well as the mainline fleet's seasonal service to Athens.

-The unit will have its own management team, headed by Friisdahl, former chief executive of Thomas Cook North America.
+Rouge, operating as a wholly owned unit of Air Canada, will have its own management team, headed by Michael Friisdahl, former chief executive of Thomas Cook North America.

 Air Canada plans to hire 150 flight attendants and 50 pilots for Rouge and expects to generate profits by fitting its planes with more seats and paying lower wages.